StellarSt0rm/scratchclientImproved/docs/reference/Project.md

 ###`#!python set_instructions(instructions)` { #set_instructions data-toc-label="set_instructions" }

 Sets the instructions of the project.
 You must be logged in, and the owner of the project, for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 **instructions** (`#!python str`) - The instructions that the instructions of the project should be set to.

+**RETURNS** - `#!python int`

 ###`#!python set_description(description)` { #set_description data-toc-label="set_description" }

 Sets the description (the "Notes and Credits" field) of the project.
+Returns an HTTP status code.

 **PARAMETERS**

 **description** (`#!python str`) - The description that the description of the project should be set to.
 You must be logged in, and the owner of the project, for this to not throw an error.

+**RETURNS** - `#!python int`